 Luggage & Accessories

 - Backpack: Any luggage will do, but my own personal preference for a short trip to Hong Kong would be the Tortuga Outbreaker Travel Backpack and Osprey Porter 46.
 Both are carry-on-sized and front-loading to help you stay better organized.
-For more luggage options, check out these guides to the best travel backpacks for men and best travel backpacks for women.
+For more luggage options, check out guides to the best travel backpacks for men by clicking here and the best travel backpacks for women by clicking here.

 - Packing Cubes: Get a little more mileage and better organizational capabilities from your luggage with a set of packing cubes.
 These basic packing cubes will more than do the trick.